danielmaomitch/Academic-Work/README.md

 # Academic-Work
-A collection of academic projects ranging from data structure algorithms, to OOP
+A collection of academic projects ranging from data structure implementations, to OOP